MichaelCurrin/instant-website/README.md

 ## Resources

-### What is a query string and URL parameters?
+## What are URL parameters?

+URL parameters are a way of sending data to a webpage using the URL - typically when sending data when responding to a form.

-Exampel of URL paramters:
+Example of URL parameters:

 - `?foo=bar&fizz=buzz`